 In moderation, stress can improve function, increasing motivation and assisting with memory, learning, and focus.
 However, chronic or extreme stress can have a negative impact on both your mental and physical health.

-This is why, on November 2, 2022—National Stress Awareness Day—we encourage you to learn more about stress, and find ways to decrease and manage it.
+This is why each National Stress Awareness Day, occurring on the first Wednesday of November, we encourage you to learn more about stress and find ways to decrease and manage it.

 What Is Stress?